 My name is Teresa Murnock.
 I am one of the founders of King's Light Christian Academy.
 I have an AS in Radiologic Sciences.
 I have been a Clinical Instructor at Culpeper Hospital for Radiography students and cross trained into MRI.
 I have a passion for designing and building as well.
 I owned and operated Heavenly Scent Cupcakes and Cakes for 7 years.

 My time beyond my professional work is spent with my two children, my husband, friends and family.
 I enjoy reading, studying, hiking, kayaking, biking, and camping.
 I love the outdoors and taking in the wonder of our Father's creation.

-My passion for youth and children to know our heavenly Father, Savior and Holy Spirit.
+My passion is for youth and children to know our heavenly Father, Savior and Holy Spirit.
 I have served in children's ministry and youth ministry for 13 years and also served on the church leadership team for 2 years.
 My gifts and talents have been utilized in organizing and running children/youth programs, classes and activities.